pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 ## AWS System Manager
 👀 AWS Systems Manager provides a unified, centralized way to manage both your Amazon EC2 instances and on-premises servers (including `Raspbian` systems, devices such as `Raspberry Pi` through a single interface).
 It offers a wide range of capabilities, including `inventory management`, `patch management`, `automation`, and `configuration management`, allowing you to efficiently manage your hybrid infrastructure from a single console.
 With Systems Manager, you can maintain consistent configurations, apply patches, and automate administrative tasks for your on-premises servers, just like you would for your EC2 instances.

-TODO
-gives you visibility and control of your infrastructure on AWS.
-Systems Manager provides a unified user interface so you can view operational data from multiple AWS services and allows you to automate operational tasks across your AWS resources.
-With Systems Manager, you can group resources, like Amazon EC2 instances, Amazon S3 buckets, or Amazon RDS instances, by application, view operational data for monitoring and troubleshooting, and take action on your groups of resources.
-Systems Manager simplifies resource and application management, shortens the time to detect and resolve operational problems, and makes it easy to operate and manage your infrastructure securely at scale.

 * Helps you manage your **EC2** and **On-Premises** systems at scale.
 * Get operational insights about the state of your infrastructure.